Quality matters when hiring for a big project. Call a Best Pick now!

 If you’ve got a lot to space to offer but no idea what to do with it, your first step should be to decide what you want from your space.

 If you’re hoping to start a vegetable garden to help feed you and the family, start out by deciding on a few crops to try to cultivate.
 Lettuce, carrots, green beans, tomatoes, and squash are easy-to-grow crops for beginners.
 Root vegetables like carrots and radishes are especially hardy and likely to thrive under a novice’s care.
-You might consider an app like Zukeeni to help you plan everything from types of crops to the layout of your planting beds.

 When picking your plants, climate is key.
 Black-eyed Susan and phlox are perennials that thrive in the South, while golden marguerite and lily of the valley are more likely to thrive in a garden north of the Mason-Dixon Line.
 An easy way to narrow down your options is to decide on a color scheme for the garden and consult with local experts from there.